Naddotfun/contracts/README.md

 ## System Overview

-NadsPump is a smart contract system for creating and managing bonding curve-based tokens.
+Nad.Pump is a smart contract system for creating and managing bonding curve-based tokens.
 It enables creators to mint new tokens with associated bonding curves and allows traders to buy and sell these tokens through a centralized endpoint.
 ![스크린샷 2024-08-09 오후 4 00 18](https://github.com/user-attachments/assets/01ba5d9d-40b1-4429-a5f8-78664f5f4c06)

 ## Key Components